chriskirknielsen/chriskirknielsen.com/src/en/pages/about.md

     - 📚 Loves learning but also helping — ask away about anything!
     - 🎸 Favourite band is Thrice, just ask for a recommendation!
     - 👾 Knows the Konami code, totally not a hint.
+    - 💜 Appreciates you reading through these facts.
 i18n:
     page:
         randomFact: "Click here to get a random fact about me"
+        randomFacts: "Click here to toggle random facts about me"
         vhsImageAlt: "A VHS tape design inspired by {{ name }}"
         mugImageAlt: "A plain mug with a {{ name }} on it"
         profile: "Half of Chris's head outlined, with nose, glasses, eyebrows and beard drawn"